dart-lang/site-www/src/tools/dart-compile.md

     <td> An architecture-specific file with
-      an intermediate representation of all source code, and an optimized representation of the source code exercised during a training run of the program.
+      an intermediate representation of all source code, and an optimized representation of the source code that ran during a training run of the program.
+      JIT-compiled code can have faster peak performance than AOT code in some cases, when the training data is good.
       <br><em><a href="#jit-snapshot">Learn more.</a></em>
     </td>
   </tr>